Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Vector Field Guided Receding Horizon Reinforcement Learning for Mobile Robots with Uncertain System Dynamics

 In this subsection, we design a receding-horizon reinforcement learning with a game-based exponential barrier function, corresponding to module B-(3) of Fig.~\ref{fig_DRHACL_VehicleControl}.
 In the previous subsection, the game-based exponential barrier function has been incorporated into the cost function to establish a constraint-free optimization problem, which is to be solved online in this subsection by the Receding-Horizon Reinforcement Learning (RHRL) approach.
 For this reason, we call it Exponential barrier function-based RHRL (Eb-RHRL).

-To minimize the infinite-horizon cost function $V_{\infty}(\tilde{x}_k)$, we first present the definitions of the optimal control and value functions commonly used in infinite-horizon ADP and RL.
+To minimize the infinite-horizon value function $V_{\infty}(\tilde{x}_k)$, we first present the definitions of the optimal solution (control) and value functions commonly used in infinite-horizon ADP and RL.
 As a class of ADP methods, the dual heuristic programming (DHP) approach aims to minimize the derivative of the value function with respect to the state.
-Consistent with the DHP-based framework, we re-define the value function as follows:
+Consistent with the DHP-based framework, we re-define the value function as

 \begin{definition} The optimal value function corresponding to the \textbf{infinite-horizon} optimization objective is defined by taking~\eqref{value_function} into~\eqref{optimal_lambda1}, i.e,